department-of-veterans-affairs/next-build/READMEs/templates.md

 With these three files, we can ensure that a given template has adequate test coverage and can be viewed or tested in isolation in Storybook.

 ## Template Structure & Types

+The templates in next-build are functional React components.